 I have less to say about the other members of the cast of nine actors because the script did not give these performers as much to work with.
 Budge was fine as Duke Ferdinand, and his cool, calculated villainy was chilling.
 Radle plays the stereotypical lecherous cleric well, and his cruelty when he kills Julia (played by Liza Shoell) was particularly vicious.
 There were some cast members who hesitated a little bit with their lines, but I expect the show to become more fluid as its run continues.
 The ensemble is very cohesive, though, as is apparent in the unified directorial vision they had and the uniform pacing of the play, despite the lack of a director.

 The visual elements of Grassroots productions continue to improve.
 The costumes were the most complex and visually appealing of any Grassroots show.
 Miles, usually dressed in all black, is menacing in his “garb of melancholy,” which included heavy boots that gave weight to his walk and eye-catching gloves that had attached wrist guards.
 Budge’s costume was the most elaborate, including a double-breasted red patterned vest, knee-length breeches, and white cravat that made him look every bit like a wealthy 17th century duke.
 I’m also pleased to report that Grassroots has added a small upstage platform to their stage, which adds a level to their playing space.
-I hope it becomes a permanent fixture in future.
+I hope it becomes a permanent fixture in the future.

 Ironically, the best reason to see The Duchess of Malfi is also the play’s biggest drawback.
 In the process of giving audiences insight into Shakespeare’s theatrical context, comparisons with Hamlet, Much Ado About Nothing, and other Shakespearean masterpieces are inevitable.
 Unfortunately, The Duchess of Malfi falls short every time.
 Yes, the guards are buffoons, but they’re not Dogberry.
 Bosola’s wrestling with his conscience is rewarding to watch, but it is not sustained or psychologically real as any scene in Hamlet.
 The Duchess has a sweet relationship with her servant Carioal (played by Maddie Pettingill), but it lacks the feminine closeness of Rosalind and Celia.
 The Duchess herself is sympathetic and virtuous, but she’s a poor imitation of Desdemona.
 I could go on.

 But those are not fair comparisons because they only occur because Webster wrote The Duchess of Malfi in the same milieu as some of the greatest plays of all time.
 Had The Duchess of Malfi been written a century earlier or later, it would stand on its own as a fine product the era.
 As it is, The Duchess of Malfi is a rare treat; in nearly 10 years of reviewing plays in Utah, this is only the fifth time UTBA has reviewed a play written by one of Shakespeare’s contemporaries.
-(The other three plays were Doctor Faustus, ‘Tis Pity She’s a Whore, The Revenger’s Tragedy, and Edward II.)
+(The other four plays were Doctor Faustus, ‘Tis Pity She’s a Whore, The Revenger’s Tragedy, and Edward II.)
 In contrast, the site has published reviews of over 150 Shakespeare productions.
 I applaud the Grassroots Shakespeare Company for expanding the theatrical horizons of Utah audiences and bringing some balance to modern understandings of this important era of theatre history.
 I urge readers to give The Duchess of Malfi their time.
 Bundle up and bring a blanket, though.